 The Discovery Center is a community gathering place, educational studio and STEAM-based organization geared towards youth ages K-12.
 Kids can participate in the DIY window art project where they are invited to create artwork at home that can be dropped off to locations to be posted in downtown windows.

 Address: 200 Grand Ave., Mount Clemens

 Train enthusiasts of all ages are sure to love the Michigan Transit Museum.
 Built in 1859, it has been restored to its 1900 state.
 The Depot Museum is currently closed due to COVID-19, but train rides are still available and depart from Joy Park.
 Tickets may be purchased online.

 Address: 15 Union Street, Mount Clemens

 Built in 1869, Crocker House was the first mayoral home for the city of Mount Clemens, and Crocker House Museum offers many programs such as garden walks and teas, as well as opportunities for field trips where children can learn about what life was like here 140 years ago!
-The focus this year will be on outdoor events, with social distancing, as the inside of the museum is closed due to COVID-19.

 Follow Metro Parent on Instagram.